evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_RWD/_index.md

 ## Performance

-The Kia EV9 Long Range RWD has a maximum power of 150 KW (204 hp/201 bhp).
-The total torque is 350 nm (258 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 9.4 seconds.
-The top speed is 185 km/h.
+The Kia EV9 Long Range RWD has a maximum power of 150 KW (204 hp/201 bhp) and a total torque of 350 nm (258 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 9.4 seconds and has a top speed of 185 km/h (115.0 mph).

 ## Battery, range, and charging